ruboto/EmotionalVoting/README.md

 ['name 4', 'name 3', 'name 1', 'name 1']
 ```

-We add the percentages and see if any of the are over 50%.
-Each entry adds 25% sicnce we have 4 voters:
+We add the percentages and see if any of them are over 50%.
+Each entry adds 25% since we have 4 voters:

 ```ruby
 {'name 1' => 2/4, 'name 3' => 1/4, 'name 4' => 1/4}